 Developmental editing does not involve correcting grammar errors, spelling mistakes, and the like.
 These corrections happen at a later stage of the editorial process: copyediting.

-I bill weekly for hourly projects.
-For flat-fee projects, 50% is due up front and the remaining balance is due upon completion of the work.
+50% of the estimated project cost is due up front as a booking fee to reserve my time, and the remaining balance is due upon completion of the work.

 All invoices are payable within 15 days.
 I apply interest if payment is not made within 30 days, at an interest rate of 2 percent per month or partial month, including the month following the invoice date.
 No interest is due if payment is made by the fifteenth day.

 Because I book projects in advance and therefore will turn down work if I’ve already allotted time for your project, I charge a cancellation fee of 50% of the project total.
 (In the case of hourly projects, the cancellation fee is 50% of the rate quote.)
-The fee is due within 15 days of cancellation, and interest rates for late invoices apply as described above.
+Interest rates for late invoices apply as described above.